 The Free/Busy sharing feature helps you figure out the best schedule to host an event.
 You can enable Free/Busy sharing for every calendar separately.
 If you have enabled Free/Busy sharing for a specific calendar, only the events from that particular calendar will be considered for Free/Busy status.
 You can also check for the Free/Busy status of the attendees while hosting an event.

-Most doctors/physios/psychiatrists would require appointments to address their patients.
 In Zoho Calendar, you can create a calendar, make it public and use it for Appointment scheduling.
-The "Event Requisition" feature helps you share your calendar in your website or blog.
-By sharing this, the visitors can take a look at your free/busy schedule and request an appointment with you.
-You can make use of the Web API for event requisition or use the HTML snippet to embed the calendar in your website/blog.
+Appointment Scheduling can be used by anyone who wants to embed an appointment form on their website or blog, through which the users can request for an appointment.
+By sharing this, the users can take a look at your free/busy schedule and fill out the appointment form.
+A request will be sent to you for your approval.
+Upon approval, a notification will be sent to the user.
+You can make use of the Web API for event requisition or use the HTML snippet to embed the appointment scheduling form in your website/blog.